cgoncalves94/fastapi-starter/README.md

 # FastAPI Starter Project

 A modern FastAPI starter project with SQLModel, Pydantic v2, and PostgreSQL/SQLite support.
-Features user authentication and workspace management with role-based access control.
-Now featuring a **Vertical (Feature-First) Architecture** for enhanced scalability and maintainability.
+It features user authentication, workspace management with role-based access control, and a **Vertical (Feature-First) Architecture** for enhanced scalability and maintainability.

 ## 🚀 Features